-- The federal government will provide the provincial governments of Alberta, Saskatchewan, and British Columbia, as well as the Alberta Orphan Well Association, with up to \$1.72 billion to clean up inactive oil and gas wells, which will help maintain jobs in those provinces. - The federal government will provide up to \$750 million to create a new Emissions Reduction Fund to support workers in the oil and gas sector, including \$75 million for the offshore sector.
-The funds will be used to support businesses' investments to reduce greenhouse gas emissions, with a particular focus on methane. - In June, the federal government will accelerate \$2.2 billion in annual funding through the Gas Tax Fund.
-Recipient communities can use the funding for projects such as public transit, wastewater infrastructure, drinking water, solid waste management, community energy systems, local roads and bridges, capacity building, highways, local and regional airports, short-line rail, short-sea shipping, disaster mitigation, broadband and connectivity, brownfield redevelopment, culture, tourism, sport, and recreation. - The federal government will adapt the Investing in Canada Infrastructure Program by creating a "COVID-19 Resilience" stream to fund a variety of quick-start, short-term projects that would not otherwise be eligible for the program. - The federal government's Canada Healthy Communities Initiative will provide up to \$31 million to support local projects under three themes: creating safe and vibrant public spaces, improving mobility options, and digital solutions. - To assist junior mining exploration companies and other flow-through share issuers, the federal government has proposed extending the timelines for these entities to spend the capital they raise via flow-through shares.
+- The federal government will provide up to CAD\$750 million to create a new Emissions Reduction Fund to support workers in the oil and gas sector, including CAD\$75 million for the offshore sector.
+The funds will be used to support businesses' investments to reduce greenhouse gas emissions, with a particular focus on methane. - In June, the federal government will accelerate CAD\$2.2 billion in annual funding through the Gas Tax Fund.
+Recipient communities can use the funding for projects such as public transit, wastewater infrastructure, drinking water, solid waste management, community energy systems, local roads and bridges, capacity building, highways, local and regional airports, short-line rail, short-sea shipping, disaster mitigation, broadband and connectivity, brownfield redevelopment, culture, tourism, sport, and recreation. - The federal government will adapt the Investing in Canada Infrastructure Program by creating a "COVID-19 Resilience" stream to fund a variety of quick-start, short-term projects that would not otherwise be eligible for the program. - The federal government's Canada Healthy Communities Initiative will provide up to CAD\$31 million to support local projects under three themes: creating safe and vibrant public spaces, improving mobility options, and digital solutions. - To assist junior mining exploration companies and other flow-through share issuers, the federal government has proposed extending the timelines for these entities to spend the capital they raise via flow-through shares.
 The timeline would be extended by 12 months